-Welcome to my little website!
+Welcome to my personal website!
 I'm Ellpeck, though I usually go by Ell.
-I'm a student and programmer from Germany.
-I do a lot of stuff, actually.
-My life is pretty busy.
+I'm a developer person from Germany, and I do a lot of stuff online!

 Here is a list of some of my bigger projects as well as some things you might know me from.